You are reading the documentation for an older Pickit release. Documentation for the latest release (3.2) can be found here.

-Multiple pick points, symmetry axes and a tool model’s flexible pick orientation are explored to find a pick point that satisfies this constraint.
+Multiple pick points, symmetry axes and the tool model’s flexible pick orientation are explored to find a pick point that satisfies this constraint.
 If this is not possible, the pick point is labeled as unpickable.
+In the example below, we pick a part with a tool that has tilt flexibility, represented as a green circular section around the pick point.